 The lingua franca of 21 countries

-The language of renowned personalities, including Garcia Márquez and Picasso, Spanish is also known as Castilian or Castellano and is known to have originated from the Castile region in Spain.
-With that said, there are certain significant differences between Latin American Spanish and Castilian Spanish.
-Speakers of these two continents are still able to communicate.
+The Spanish language is the language of many renowned personalities, including Garcia Márquez and Picasso.
+Castilian or Castellano, or Peninsular Spanish originated from the Castile region in Spain.
+With that said, there are certainly significant differences between Latin America Spanish and Castilian Spanish.
+The key differences between these two dialects include verb conjugations and personal pronouns.
+Speakers of these two Spanish language dialects can still communicate with one another.

-Classified as a Western Romance language, Spanish Language is a member of the Indo-European family of languages and comes from the same branch that also includes a number of other modern languages, including French and Italian.
+The history of the Spanish language is long and interesting.
+Classified as a Western Romance language, the Spanish language is a member of the Indo-European family of languages.
+It developed from the same branch that includes several other modern languages, including French and Italian.

-The roots of the Spanish language go back to Vulgar Latin which was the name given to the group of dialects spoken by farmers, traders and soldiers in the Roman army.
-Unsurprisingly, Vulgar Latin was characterised by geographical variations in pronunciation and other differences in tongues.
-Native speakers of the Latin language, however, still understood speakers of Vulgar Latin despite these differences.
+The roots of Spanish history go back to Vulgar Latin.
+Vulgar Latin was the name given to the dialects spoken by farmers, traders, and soldiers in the Roman army.
+Unsurprisingly, Vulgar Latin and other languages differences happened from geographical variations in pronunciation Native speakers of the Latin language, however, still understood speakers of Vulgar Latin despite these differences.

-King Alfonso X is often credited for the standardisation of the Spanish language based on the Castilian dialect.
-The King, also known as the Learned King of Castile and Leon, gathered a group of scholars who used to write works in Castilian and would translate a number of important texts including histories and scientific works.
+King Alfonso X gets credit for making the Spanish language standard based on the Castilian dialect.
+People, at that time, called him the Learned King of Castile and Leon.
+King Alfonso X gathered groups of scholars who wrote in Castilian.
+These scholars would then translate several important texts, including histories and scientific works.

-Spanish Language first started to appear in writing in Latin religious texts in the 11th century.
+The Spanish language first appeared in writing in Latin religious texts in the 11th century.
 Spanish prose flowered during the reign of King Alfonso X the Wise of Castile (1252-84).
-The first Spanish grammar and first dictionaries were published during the 15th and 16th centuries.
-Spanish is written in the Latin alphabet and has 27 letters and 2 digraphs.
+They discovered the first Spanish grammar and first dictionaries during the 15th and 16th centuries.
+Spanish uses the Latin alphabet and has 27 letters and 2 digraphs.

-The Spanish Language conquests that began in the 1400s have greatly contributed to the proliferation of the language to regions as far as Central and South America.
-Even though Spain lost control of most of the region in the 1800s, Spanish still remains the official language of quite a number of the countries in the region and it is widely understood by many more.
+Spanish history expanded with the Spanish conquests of the Americas beginning in the 1400s.
+These conquests contributed to the spread of the Spanish language to these continents.
+Spain lost control of most of the conquered regions in the 1800s.
+The Spanish language, however, remained and continued to grow in popularity.
+Spanish also remains the official language of several countries in the region, and it is widely understood by many more.

 Spanish Translation Services